CultureHub/LiveLab/README.md

 - video switcher to switch between video feeds
 - chat, who doesn't like?

-More info about LiveLab and how it is used in performance production by CultureHub, its creating organization: https://www.culturehub.org/livelab
+More info about LiveLab and how it is used in performance production by CultureHub, its creating organization: https://www.culturehub.org/livelab <br>

-## 🎉🎉 LiveLab beta LAUNCHED!
+See the [changelog](CHANGELOG.md) for most recent updates.

+## How to use livelab

 LiveLab is open-source and free to use.
 To access: